Phonon induced rank-2 U(1) nematic liquid states: Mutliple sublattice sites

-\bb{Proposal 2: Mutliple sublattice sites.} The essence of the proposal in the previous section is that, when there are multiple sublattice sites in the system, the total number of phonon branches increases accordingly, yet only one set of acoustic phonons exists, and the remaining phonon branches will become gapped, as desired to obtain the idealized model in Eq.~\eqref{EQN_ideal_phonon_nam}.
+The essence of the proposal in the previous section is that, when there are multiple sublattice sites in the system, the total number of phonons increases accordingly, yet only one set of them is acoustic, and the remaining phonon branches will become gapped, as desired to obtain the idealized model in Eq.~\eqref{EQN_ideal_phonon_nam}.
 Similar approaches can be designed following this principle.
 For example, a single-layer nematic lattice with two sub-lattice sites per unit cell can also work [Fig.~\ref{Fig_2_sublattice}(a)].